 International attention over precarious living conditions in the refugee camps of Western Sahara has been growing in the past few weeks.
 It started last month with the visit of the United Nations High Commissioner for Human Rights, Navi Pillay.
-During her tour in Morocco and Western Sahara, Pillay voiced her concern in respect to ongoing practices such as the use of torture in Western Sahara.
+During her tour in Morocco and Western Sahara, Pillay voiced her concern with respect to ongoing practices such as the use of torture in Western Sahara.
 Since then, international delegations have been flooding into the desert region.

-Last week there was a three days visit by a commission of Spanish parliamentarians to a Sahawari refugee camps.
+Last week there was a three days visit by a commission of Spanish parliamentarians to Sahawari refugee camps.
 Following that, the British parliament took it upon itself to call the attention of the government to the state of human rights in the occupied territories of Western Sahara.
-A member of the British Conservative Party, MP Stephen Mosley, wrote to the Minister of State for Foreign and Commonwealth Affairs, calling him to take action regarding the recent reports of human rights violations in the Western Sahara.
+A member of the British Conservative Party, MP Stephen Mosley, wrote to the Minister of State for Foreign and Commonwealth Affairs, calling him to take action regarding the recent reports of human rights violations in Western Sahara.
 This was motivated partly by news of Morocco’s crackdown against demonstrations in the area that left several people injured.
 In addition, this week there will be a visit from a delegation of the Colombian Senate.

 Throughout their three-day stay, the delegation will visit Saharawi national institutions and meet with officials.
 They are also expected to visit the Moroccan “Wall of Shame” that separates the people of the Saharawi Republic from what they claim to be their territory.